 In 2014, participation in the event increased - as it did every year, but, for the first time, readership fell off during November (instead of increasing) at Write Nonfiction NOW!
 Nina analyzed activity during WNFIN, and determined that participants were too busy writing to read so many posts.
 So, in 2015, she reduced the number of posts per week but included a variety of tips from experts in the posts.
 She also added in a weekly video with an expert; these were archived in the Nonfiction Writers’ University (NFWU) for members.
 Although she published fewer posts overall, she featured almost as many experts.

 In 2017, Nina changed things up yet again.
 The focus of the four posts published on Wednesdays during November was on how to start and finish a writing project in 30 days.
 The videos she produced with four experts, all of whom discussed how to write a book in 30 days, were again archived in the Nonfiction Writers’ University and only available to members.
 (You can enjoy a one-month trial of the NFWU for only a $1.
 After the initial 30 days, you will be charged $37 per month until cancellation.)
 She also added in a WNFIN Prep Program and WNFIN Coaching Program.

-Last year - 2018 - again brought changes to the WNFIN program.
+The next year again brought changes to the WNFIN program.
 The blog posts featured on Write Nonfiction NOW! focused on productivity and writing performance.
 Nina, who is a Certified High Performance Coach as well as an Author and Blog Coach, strives to help writers level up their productivity and success during WNFIN - and all year long.